Gamma Nova Strategy

 -

-Directional/momentum option trades on highly liquid, high beta stocks for front-week expiration.
+Directional and momentum-based options on highly liquid, high beta stocks for front-week expiration.

 -